• Skip to primary navigation

 • Instead of chips, why not try serving this pan-fried fish with either German fried potatoes or crispy smashed potatoes with rosemary

-• Make it a lighter meal by serving the fish with cauliflower rice and creamy coleslaw salad.
+• Make it a lighter meal by serving the fish with creamy coleslaw salad.

 • And of course, you could make a delicious fish burger by sandwiching the fish in a Portuguese roll and topping with sliced gherkins and a spoonful of homemade mayonnaise.